Cartroo/ttrack/README.md

 Installation
 ------------

 Python 2.5 or later should be sufficient to execute the scripts.
-If the parsedatetime library (http://code.google.com/p/parsedatetime/) then this will be used for more friendly date and time parsing.
+Just ensure tracklib.py, cmdparser.py and datetimeparse.py are available on the PYTHONPATH and run ttrack.py.

-Just ensure tracklib.py is available on the PYTHONPATH and run ttrack.py.
+> **NOTE:** Proper packaging is on the todo list!

 When first run, an SQLite database is created in your home directory in a file called `.timetrackdb`.
 It's currently not possible to change the name used